-The course is all about choice and understanding that you have more choice than you think you do.
+It focuses on choice and understanding that you have more choice than you think.

 We won’t (can’t) turn a gentle soul into an aggressive ogre - thank goodness!
-Instead we look at how you can change your behaviour because you want to rather than feeling pressured into things you’d rather not do.
+Instead, we look at how you can make easy changes in your behaviour so that you will no longer feel pressurised into doing things you’d rather not do.

 The idea is to feel better about saying 'no' without having to change who you are (and perhaps without ever having to say the word at all!).

 - Managing conflict